-St Peter’s GCSE Exam Results 2017
+St Peter’s Church of England VA School in Exeter GCSE Exam Results 2019

-Some of the other stories of success are:
+Some of the stories of success are:

 St Peter’s Church of England VA School, Exeter

 To view our school performance tables click here